 Joshua Berman’s law school debt repayment was untraditional.
 But so was his foray into the field of law.

-Still, Joshua paid off his $125,000 of student loan debt in only eight years.
+Still, Berman paid off his $125,000 of student loan debt in only eight years.
 And it was all because he bought a home that turned into a great investment.

-“I bought a house in an area I thought would have great potential for growth,” he explained.
+“I bought a house in an area I thought would have great potential for growth,” he explains.
 “A year and a half later, my home’s value skyrocketed.
-I refinanced the mortgage, cashed out the equity, and paid off the loan.”
+I refinanced the mortgage, cashed out the equity and paid off the loan.”

-Although this payoff method might be untraditional, Joshua has no regrets.
+Although this payoff method might be untraditional, Berman has no regrets.
 His student loan interest rate was 7.785% — much higher than his new mortgage rate of 3.50%.

 That fact speaks to the important question of whether you should pay off your student loans or invest your money.
 Many times, the answer reveals itself in the interest rates.

 Of course, it’s not easy to buy a home when you’re deep in debt.
-For Joshua, several things helped.
+For Berman, several things helped.

 He and his wife chose to buy a foreclosure from a contractor, who then renovated the home.
 They also designed a basement apartment for his brother to live in for one year, which he was willing to pay for in advance so they’d have enough cash to close on the home.